zzhanghub/alfred-quick-switch/README.md

 The official repo of the
 [Quick Switch](https://www.bilibili.com/video/BV1gY411A7o6/).
 It can help MacOS users easily jump to the open folder of the file you’re working with.
 It likes the 'Ctrl+G' of Listary APP in Windows.
-This video shows its usage
+This [video](https://www.bilibili.com/video/BV1gY411A7o6/) shows its usage.
 Now, it works in two ways：

 1. Type keyword `s2f`